banditburai/starmerge/README.md

 ## Contributing

-This is an experimental project.
-Feel free to open issues for bugs or unexpected behavior, but be aware that this is not a production-ready library.
+Contributions are welcome!
+Feel free to open issues for bugs or unexpected behavior, or submit pull requests with improvements.

 ## Credits